Debt-fuelled consumers and expensive houses drive British recovery

 But the uncertain nature of economic growth also poses a challenge to the Bank of England, which on Wednesday is expected to take its first cautious steps in providing long-range guidance on future monetary policy.

-Economists are now cautiously optimistic about Britain's growth prospects, but they warn that the recovery looks dangerously reliant on consumer demand and is a far cry from the export-led growth that the government, in the shape of Chancellor George Osborne, had previously aimed for.
+Economists are now cautiously optimistic about Britain's growth prospects, but they warn that the recovery looks dangerously reliant on consumer demand and is a far cry from the export-led growth that the government, in the shape of finance minister George Osborne, had previously aimed for.

 "What we would worry (about) is that we are getting an unbalanced recovery," said Jonathan Portes, director of the National Institute of Economic and Social Research, which revised up its growth forecasts last week.